electricjones/long-haul/_posts/2014-08-03-series-future-of-content.md

 ---
 layout: post
-title: Series - The Future of Content
+title: "Series - The Future of Content"
 date: 2014-08-03 -0600
 tags: [media, future, storytelling, research, series, start-here, human-computer-interaction]
 excerpt: I introduce The Future of Digital Content series, which discusses six traits I believe will be at the heart what content will look like in the coming years.